Energy-saving guide for Northern Australia

 Breezes tend to occur in the late afternoon or early evening so it’s a good idea to open the house up when you come home.
 You could spend some time in shaded garden areas as the house cools.
 Close everything up again in the morning before the outside temperature rises.
 Close doors and windows to exclude warmer winds from entering your home when these occur.

 Cleaning your fly-screens will help to promote the passage of cool air.
 This can be done with a brush or hose.
 The design of your windows can help catch and deflect breezes from different angles and casement windows are particularly effective for this.

 In summer, flush hot air out of rooms at night by opening windows and vents to draw in the cooler night air to help cool the thermal mass and keep temperatures comfortable.
 A house with high ceilings and vents will create convective air movement by giving hot air a place to go during the day and helping draw in cooler air at night.

 Convection causes warm air to rise, drawing in cool air.

 Night purging cools the thermal mass of a building and works well in hot arid climates where homes are usually designed with areas of exposed internal brick, tile or concrete and temperature changes between day and night are significant.
 Typically it's 6 to 8°C cooler at night.

-Fans are very efficient and are cheap to buy and run (about two cents per hour).
+Fans are very efficient and are cheap to buy and run (about 2 cents an hour).
 They can improve comfort levels so that you feel about 3°C cooler.